sonicfurqan/Process-Parse-Merge-CSV/README.md

 1. Merge CSV
 2. Process CSV for VLOOKUP

-# MERGEING GUIDE
+# MERGING GUIDE

 ## Merge Features
- Merging csv by using outer/inner join.
+ Merging CSV by using outer/inner join.

- Identifys Duplicates by Key column fileds left key and right key
+ Identifies Duplicates by Key column fields, left key and right key

- Copys cell data from child to parent if empty or over writes parent cell
+ copies cell data from child to parent if empty or overwrites parent cell

- Merges Cell Header of master and child csv
+ Merges Cell Header of master and child CSV

  Keeps track of record source